JoyKuan/DS560-HW2/README.md

 # License
 Apache License 2.0

-# Execute GitHub project(DS560-HW2) on a virtual environment step by step
+# Execute GitHub project(DS560-HW2) on a virtual environment
 System: MacOS
+The instructions and details will be clearly described below.

 ## Step 1.
 Clone DS560-HW2 into your local repository
 Clones the repository, DS560-HW2, into a newly created directory with git clone <url>.
 For example, if you want to clone the Git linkable library called DS560-HW2, you can do so like this: